patricklafrance/wmfnext-shell/README.md

 }
 ```

 Notice that a `wrapManagedRoutes` option is provided to the `useHoistedRoutes()` hook.
-This is an optional function which allow the caller to nested the "non hoisted" routes under a "root" route.
+This is an optional function which allow the caller to nest the *"non hoisted routes"* under a specific route.
 In this example, the `wrapManagedRoutes` option is used to wrap all the modules managed routes under a root layout and a root error boundary.

-> It's important to provide a memoized function for the `wrapManagedRoutes` option as otherwise, the hoisting operation would be done over and over instead of using the cache.
+> It's important to provide a memoized function for the `wrapManagedRoutes` option.
+Not doing so will cause the hoisting code to be executed on every re-render instead of using the cache.

-It's been mentionned in a previous section that an host application could restrict page hoisting to specific routes.
+As mentionned in the [isolate module failures](#isolate-module-failures) section, an host application could only allow page hoisting to a subset of predeterminate routes.
 To do so, pass an array of route paths to the `allowedPaths` option of the `useHoistedRoutes()` hook.
 Any pages with a path which is not included in the array will generate an exception.

 ```tsx
 const hoistedRoutes = useHoistedRoutes(routes, {